o-william-white/galaxy_tutorials/Galaxy_DADA2_tutorial.md

 removeBimeraDenovo table without the mock sample assignTaxonomy and add species table

-To download results, select the resul header, then the save icon
+To download results, select the result header, then the save icon